phalcon-orphanage/docs/en/reference/flash.rst

     $this->flash->warning("best check yo self, you're not looking too good.");

-You can add messages with your own types:
+You can also add messages with your own types using the :code:`message()` method:

 .. code-block:: php